4karaDEV/DiscordNitroGen/README.md

 - You got an error? you've find a bug? join the discord or create an issue!
 - Put⭐if you like this tools

+- 🛑 this is illegal beware I WILL NOT BE ACCOUNTABLE FOR YOUR ACTS this github archive is a collection and not an encouragement to play with others money 🛑
+- 🛑 I emphasize this is illegal I'm just here to share my code with you and show you that hard work pays off 🛑
 ---

 ## <a id="content"></a>🌐 〢 Content